-- First planted with Pinot Gris in 2004 and re-planted with Chardonnay in November 2019.
+- First planted with Pinot Gris in 2004, half was re-planted with Chardonnay in November 2019 and the remaining half the following year.

 - The vines are planted at over 4 times the density (75cm x 1.1m x 1.1m) of a normal vineyard at 12,120 vines/ha.